Paper Wrapped Chicken (Ji Bao Gai) That’s a Wrap! 纸包鸡

 Tips for Success

-Marinate for 2-3 hours, not too much linger as the chicken may get too salty.
+Marinate for 2-3 hours, not much longer as the chicken will get too salty.

-Sealing the Foil: Be sure to seal the foil tightly to prevent any juice from escaping.
+Sealing the Foil: Seal the foil tightly to prevent juice from escaping.

 Experiment: Don’t be afraid to add your twist to the marinade.
 A dash of chili sauce or a sprinkle of fresh herbs can add a new dimension to the dish.